Tūrangi angler found face down in river revived after 10 minutes of intense CPR

 Ken waded some 25m in water a metre deep to retrieve Heather.
 With Ross' help, he managed to drag Heather to the bank, no easy task as her wading belt and stick had both come adrift and her Goretex waders had filled with water.

-"The weight was immense but we didn't worry about that ... the adrenalin keeps you going," Ken said.
+"The weight was immense but we didn't worry about that ... the adrenaline keeps you going," Ken said.

 The two men pulled Heather to the riverbank and began CPR under the guidance of Sue Faulker, a nurse, while Bob manned the phone to 111.
 Ken says his first aid kicked in and in his head he could hear the words of his first aid trainer - "don't stop!".
 His persistence paid off.